J.Jill (JILL)

 Mark Webb, Executive Vice President, Chief Financial and Operating Officer

-Mark Webb joined J.Jill in May 2019 as Executive Vice President, Chief Financial and Operating Officer, and was appointed to his current position in July 2021.
-He is responsible for leading Finance, Tax, Accounting, Treasury, Investor Relations, Business Planning, Real Estate, IS, Supply Chain, and Logistics.
-Before J.Jill, Mr. Webb served as Senior Vice President, Chief Financial Planning & Analysis and Treasury Officer at Hudson's Bay Company from 2018 to 2019.
-He also held multiple leadership roles at Gap, Inc. from 1995 to 2017, including Senior Vice President and Chief Financial Officer for Gap Brand and Intermix.
+Mark Webb joined J.Jill in May 2019 as Executive Vice President, Chief Financial and Operating Officer and was appointed to his current position in July 2021.
+In this role, Mr. Webb is responsible for leading Finance, Tax, Accounting, Treasury, Investor Relations, Business Planning, Real Estate, IS, Supply Chain, and Logistics.
+He has over 23 years of experience as a finance professional in the retail industry.
+Prior to J.Jill, Mr. Webb was Senior Vice President, Chief Financial Planning & Analysis and Treasury Officer at Hudson's Bay Company.
+He also spent from 1995 through 2017 with Gap, Inc. in multiple leadership roles, including Senior Vice President, Chief Financial Officer, Gap Brand and Intermix.

 Maria Martinez, SVP, Chief Human Resources Officer